Use Of the Facility

 - Announcement of any meeting in the Library must neither affirm nor imply that the Library is sponsoring the meeting.
 Publicity, other than that circulated to organization members, must be reviewed by the Library administration before distribution.
 Use of the Library’s meeting rooms does not mean endorsement by the Library or the group using it or of the program presented.

-For your children’s safety and comfort, the Library asks that all children below the age of 10 be accompanied and supervised by a parent or responsible caregiver (age 12 and over) while using the Library.
+For your children’s safety and comfort, the Library asks that all children in grade 5 or under be accompanied and supervised by a parent or responsible caregiver (age 16 and over) while using the Library.

 - Parents or caregivers, NOT the Library staff, are responsible for the behavior and supervision of their children while using the Library.

 - The Library does not assume responsibility for children’s safety or behavior when they are in the Library.
 Children must obey all Library rules.
-Parents should be aware that children age 10 and over exhibiting disruptive behavior may be told to leave the Library.
+Parents should be aware that children in grade 6 and up that are exhibiting disruptive behavior may be told to leave the Library.